salu133445/pypianoroll/doc/source/save_load.rst

 Save & Load
 ===========
-Pypianoroll supports efficient utilities for saving and loading :class:`pypianoroll.Multitrack` object.
-The piano-roll will be first converted to instances of ``scipy.sparse.csc_matrix`` and then stored in a .npz file.
+Pypianoroll supports efficient utilities for saving and loading :class:`pypianoroll.Multitrack` objects.
+The piano-rolls will be first converted to instances of ``scipy.sparse.csc_matrix`` and then stored in a .npz file.

 .. autofunction:: pypianoroll.save